Legal Advice Sector LDP

-Legal Advice Sector Leadership Development Programme - 2nd Cohort
+Legal Advice Sector LDP - 2nd Cohort

 Funded by The Baring Foundation and J Paul Getty Jnr Charitable Trust

-The Second Cohort for our leadership development programme designed specifically for senior leaders in the advice sector is now fully booked.
+The Second Cohort for our Leadership Development Programme designed specifically for senior leaders in the advice sector is now fully booked.
 The programme not only seeks to nurture individual leadership talent, but also wishes to equip leaders with the expertise to develop innovative, sustainable organisations, and to be a catalyst for positive change across the wider sector.